Bangladesh Islami Chhatra Shibir: Others

-According to a report by Kaler Kantho, on 20 September 1981, after the Jafar-Adar Panel, supported by the Bangladesh Chhatra League, won the Chittagong College Student Council election, a victory procession was organized.
-During this procession, Chhatra Shibir supporters launched a counter-procession and an injured individual was killed after being abducted.
+According to a report, on 20 September 1981, after the Jafar-Adar Panel, supported by the Bangladesh Chhatra League, won the Chittagong College Student Council election, a victory procession was organized.
+During this procession, Chhatra Shibir supporters launched a counter-procession, and an injured individual was killed after being abducted.

 According to a report by Jugantor, on 31 May 1988, Jamil Akhtar Ratan, a left-wing activist and convener of Chhatra Moitree's Rajshahi Medical College unit, was publicly murdered by slitting his tendons.
 Allegations suggest that following this incident, Chhatra Shibir established exclusive control over educational institutions in the area.

 In February 2025, accusations were raised against Chhatra Shibir members for torturing a student overnight and attempting to sever the veins of his legs at the MC College dormitory in Sylhet over a Facebook status.
-The student was seriously injured in the attack and was then admitted to an hospital.
-In this incident, the anti-discrimination student movement announced a protest program and Sylhet Metropolitan Unit of Jamaat-e-Islami expressed regret over the involvement of Chhatra Shibir activists in the attack.
+The student was seriously injured in the attack and was then admitted to a hospital.
+In this incident, the anti-discrimination student movement announced a protest program, and the Sylhet Metropolitan Unit of Jamaat-e-Islami expressed regret over the involvement of Chhatra Shibir activists in the attack.
 However, Chhatra Shibir denied the allegation and condemned its parent organisation Jamaat's statement.

+On July 27, 2026, Rajshahi University Central Students Union (RUCSU) General Secretary Salahuddin Ammar and leaders of Islami Chhatra Shibir entered the Rajshahi University library and attacked 3 students alleging them as Bangladesh Chattra League members.
+Shibir members claimed that they acted after being attacked first.

 Crackdowns

 Since 2010, Shibir has been targeted by repeated crackdowns.
 The former Awami League—led regime insisted that it is necessary to maintain public order and stop attacks on police.
-Since 2010, raids on student residences were carried out at random and Shibir supporters found were detained.
-In 2010, Government agencies received orders to conduct operations necessary to identify Shibir elements in educational institutions all around Bangladesh and crack down on their influence.
+Since 2010, raids on student residences were carried out at random, and Shibir supporters found were detained.
+In 2010, government agencies received orders to conduct operations necessary to identify Shibir elements in educational institutions all around Bangladesh and crack down on their influence.
 Arbitrary arrests as police have made no efforts at the time of arrest to separate ordinary student members of the Chhatra Shibir from those suspected of involvement in the attacks and were denied Legal counsel.

-On 4 November 2018, police raided the Chittagong city headquarters of Chhatra Shibir and later filed case against 90 Chittagong Shibir men over recovery of explosives.
-It was the biggest police crackdowns against Shibir in recent times.
+On 4 November 2018, police raided the Chittagong city headquarters of Chhatra Shibir and later filed a case against 90 Chittagong Shibir men over the recovery of explosives.
+It was the biggest police crackdown against Shibir in recent times.
 Although the organisation denied any link to the incident and protested strongly against the case.